 Robyn: Was this how you justified your decision to your board?

 Billy: No, how I justified it was different.
 When you enter a new organization, you first want to figure out the landscape and the potential risks.
 But you need facts to support your instinct.
 So, I looked for granular facts to support the proposed investment over future quarters.

-Robyn: How do you evangelize to other CISOs to get them to invest in machine identity protection, especially in light of the many other priorities they face?
+Robyn: How do you evangelize to other CISOs to get them to invest in machine identity management, especially in light of the many other priorities they face?

 So, it’s a gray area where we have to compare logic with reasonableness.
 Then we have to consider cost and effectiveness.
 All CISOs are strapped with the cost of investment.
 So, ultimately, it’s not about machine identity protection or a firewall.
 No, it’s a CISO saying: What do I need to protect my environment, and what level of maturity do I need to achieve that over some period of time?

-Robyn: But it seems like CISOs, among others, tend to forget about or discount the importance of machine identity protection because machines for the most part don’t talk.
+Robyn: But it seems like CISOs, among others, tend to forget about or discount the importance of managing machine identities because machines for the most part don’t talk.